What is cystic fibrosis?

 The most common symptoms of CF among infants and children include:

-- Lack of weight gain/"failure to thrive"
+- Lack of weight gain or failure to thrive

-- Oily or bulky stool
+- Frequent greasy or bulky stools

 - Excessive intestinal gas